edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedSDK-C.md

 Follow these steps to create a device profile for the simple random number generating device service.

 1. Explore the files in the device-sdk-c/src/c/examples/res folder.
-Note the example TemplateProfile.yaml device provide that is already in this folder.
+Note the example TemplateProfile.yaml device profile that is already in this folder.
 Open the file with your favorite editor and explore its contents.
 Note how `deviceResources` in the file represent properties of a device (properties like SensorOne, SensorTwo and Switch).
 Similarly, `coreCommands` specify commands that get issued to the device.

     ![image](EdgeX_SampleDeviceProfile_DeviceResourcesC.png)